John-Tascione/regex-tutorial/gist-template.md

 ### Character Classes

+A character class defines the set of characters which can occur in a string.
+The character class used in the URL matching regex is \w which matches any alphanumeric character.
+In a regex the inverse of a character class can be used by capitalizing the character.

 ### The OR Operator

 The OR operator in regex is denoted as |.
 This will return a match as long one portion of the grouping construct is found.
 This operator is not used in our URL matching regex.